wind energy

 Slowed Manufacturing

-Early in the pandemic, the wind power industry encountered difficulties with manufacturing. require specialized equipment, like dry-type transformers with lower maintenance needs and massive fan blades.
+Early in the pandemic, the wind industry encountered difficulties with manufacturing. require specialized equipment, like dry-type transformers with lower maintenance needs and massive fan blades.
 These components typically come from various manufacturing facilities, which created an issue when COVID-19 struck.

 Many factories could no longer keep as many staff in the building at once, limiting productivity.
 Some facilities had to close altogether, further slowing the pace of production.
 Two of the largest wind turbine manufacturers outside of China suffered net losses in the first half of 2020.